Skip to content

 Q4 2026: Brief PPR-5 (topic in development)#

-Working title: Brief PPR-5 (working title pending) Expected publication window: Q4 2026 Status: Topic in development pending SEO research input
+Working title: Brief PPR-5 (working title pending) Expected publication window: Q4 2026 Status: Topic in development; scoping in progress

 Methodology summary.
-This slot is reserved for a Q4 brief whose topic and content structure are pending input from a search-economics consultation that informs how the institute prioritizes practitioner-facing research questions for this publication cycle.
-The methodology approach will be drawn from the standard Private Practice Research toolkit: documented data sources, primary-source verification, named editorial review, disconfirmation discipline, and explicit limitations disclosure.
-The topic and the principal data sources are recorded here once locked, and this entry is updated to a working title with a methodology summary at that point.
+This slot is reserved for a Q4 brief whose topic and principal data sources are being scoped against practitioner-facing research-priority signals.
+The methodology approach will follow the standard Private Practice Research toolkit: documented data sources, primary-source verification, editorial review, disconfirmation discipline, and explicit limitations disclosure.
+The topic and principal data sources are recorded here once the scope is locked, and this entry is updated to a working title with a methodology summary at that point.

 Q4 2026: Brief PPR-6 (topic in development)#

-Working title: Brief PPR-6 (working title pending) Expected publication window: Q4 2026 Status: Topic in development pending SEO research input
+Working title: Brief PPR-6 (working title pending) Expected publication window: Q4 2026 Status: Topic in development; scoping in progress

 Methodology summary.
-This slot is reserved for a second Q4 brief, paired with the entry above, whose topic and content structure are pending the same search-economics consultation.
+This slot is reserved for a second Q4 brief, paired with the entry above.
 The institute pairs the two Q4 briefs to permit a methodology approach that surfaces a comparison or contrast between two adjacent research questions, with a shared evidence base and per-brief findings.
 The topic, the principal data sources, and the comparative frame are recorded here once locked.

 Q1 2027: Regional Deep Dive (slot reserved)#

-Working title: Regional Deep Dive: Valuation, Transition Timing, and Workforce Composition in a Single Census Region Expected publication window: Q1 2027 Status: Slot reserved; region selection pending Baseline Report v1 findings
+Working title: Regional Deep Dive: Valuation, Transition Timing, and Workforce Composition in a Single Census Region Expected publication window: Q1 2027 Status: Slot reserved; region selection pending 2026 inaugural findings

 Methodology summary.
-A deep-dive analysis of one US census region whose Baseline Report v1 findings warrant fuller treatment, with state-level resolution where ADA HPI and workforce data permit.
+A deep-dive analysis of one US census region whose 2026 inaugural findings warrant fuller treatment, with state-level resolution where ADA HPI and workforce data permit.
 The deep dive applies the institute's standard methodology toolkit at a finer geographic resolution and is paired with an explicit external-validity caveat: a single-region analysis does not generalize to other regions, and the institute states this directly in the publication.

 How the Roadmap is Maintained#